tolentinoel/splashglam_frontend/README.md

-## SplashGlam_frontend
+# SplashGlam_frontend
-    This project is deployed and hosted at Heroku - Click [SplashGlam](http://splashglam.herokuapp.com/) for your browser experience!
+    This project is deployed and hosted at Heroku - http://splashglam.herokuapp.com/ for your browser experience!

 ### Screenshots